 Unless otherwise stated in Canvas or on the syllabus, your assignments must be turned in on Canvas.
 Assignments may be due on class days or non-class days and on weekends or weekdays.
 Most assignments are due by 11:59 p.m.; however, there may be assignments due at other times of day.
 Please read the syllabus carefully and mark your calendars accordingly.
+I may also announce additional assignment details during class-please pay attention to these class announcements.

 If you turn in an assignment late, your grade for that assignment will be lowered by 10% per day (24-hour period from the time the assignment is due).
 Assignments will not be accepted if they are more than three days late.
-If you turn in your final project late (according to the timestamp by the exam software or Student Affairs), your grade for the final project will be lowered by 20% per day (24-hour period from the time the final project is due).
-The final project will not be accepted if it is submitted more than three days late.
+Grades for this class tend to be grouped tightly.
+A ten percent (10%) is a major deduction and it is rarely in a student's interest to intentionally hold an assignment past the due date in hopes of making additional improvements/edits to it.

-For writing assignments other than the final project, if you have an extraordinary circumstance outside of your control, please contact me in advance of the deadline or, if the emergency prevents you from doing so, as soon as possible thereafter.
+For your writing assignments, if you have an extraordinary circumstance outside of your control, please contact me in advance of the deadline or, if the emergency prevents you from doing so, as soon as possible thereafter.
 Contacting me does not guarantee a particular result.
 Computer and electronic platform problems, internet connectivity issues, car trouble, traffic, and the like should be foreseen by you.
 Please plan your time accordingly.
-To maintain anonymity in the grading process, any such requests related to the final project should be made to Student Affairs, not to me.